julightzhong10/pyoracc/README.md

 To run it on folder:

     $ pyoracc -i ./pyoracc/test/data -f cdli

+To disable segmentation (will be slow), use switch -s/--segment_disable:

+    $ pyoracc -i ./pyoracc/test/data -f cdli -s

 To see the console messages of the tool, use --verbose switch

     $ pyoracc -i ./pyoracc/test/data -f cdli --verbose